royaly-dev/royaly-dev/README.md

 ###

-<p align="center">I'm royally, a French web dev that love cats, I'm interested in web développement for 2 years and I'm open to work on web project</p>
+<p align="center">I'm royaly, a French web dev that love cats, I'm interested in web développement for 2 years and I'm open to work on web project</p>

 ###